-Tornadoes are a rare phenomena for Okinawa; however, in 2007 there was 13 tornado occurrences and 18 occurrences in 2008.
+Tornadoes are a rare phenomena in Okinawa; however, there were 13 tornado occurrences in 2007 and 18 occurrences in 2008.
 Okinawa's topography is credited as being an ideal spawning ground for tornadoes, with plenty of flat lands surrounded by water.
 Most tornadoes have struck during September and October.